jackdbd/calderone/packages/utils/.ae/utils.api.md

 // @public
 export const range: (start: number, stop: number, step?: number) => number[];

-// Warning: (ae-missing-release-tag) "regexFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "regexFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const regexFactory: (tag?: string) => RegExp;

-// Warning: (ae-missing-release-tag) "renameJsFilesToMjs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "renameJsFilesToMjs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const renameJsFilesToMjs: (dir: string) => Promise<void>;

-// Warning: (ae-missing-release-tag) "requiredConfigValueNotSet" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "requiredConfigValueNotSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const requiredConfigValueNotSet: (s: string) => string;

-// Warning: (ae-missing-release-tag) "spawnFunctionsFramework" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnFunctionsFramework" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const spawnFunctionsFramework: (options?: TestOptions) => Promise<ChildProcessWithoutNullStreams>;

-// Warning: (ae-missing-release-tag) "stringResolvedFromEnv" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "stringResolvedFromEnv" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const stringResolvedFromEnv: (s: string, options?: DeployOptions) => string | undefined;

-// Warning: (ae-missing-release-tag) "Options" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Options" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface TestOptions {